 Maine Coon Lifespan Compared To Other Feline breeds

 Smaller-sized felines tend to have longer lifespans than larger-sized kitties like the Maine Coon.
-There are several other large breeds of cats that have similar lifespans, like the Ragdoll and Norwegian Forest Cat.
+Several other large breeds of cats have similar lifespans, like the Ragdoll and Norwegian Forest Cat.
 Others like the Siberian (11 to 18 years) and British Shorthair (12 to 17 years) are longer.
 Some, like the Ragamuffin, have shorter lifespans.
 The breed does impact size, more so in purebred animals than mixed.
 Mixed breeds do tend to be larger than parent cats.

 Factors That Impact Lifespan